 Personal tutor period – AS students

 Students in their first year of A level (AS) are allocated a personal tutor with whom they meet in a small group of their peers in a timetabled double period each week.
 The purpose of this period is mainly to continue to develop our PSHEE programme, but also to provide academic guidance and to prepare students for careers and university applications.
 The Personal tutor acts as mentor and monitor to ensure that students not only make progress but also achieve their academic potential.

 Personal tutor period – A2 students

-The College offers AS level students the opportunity to enter for the AQA level 3 advanced project in a subject of their choosing.
+The College offers A level students the opportunity to enter for the AQA level 3 advanced project in a subject of their choosing.
 Currently students are invited to participate at the end of their AS year in order that they can carry out research during the summer vacation.
-The extended project fits well with Ashbourne’s focus on self-reliance and developing independent learners with effective study skills.
+The extended project fits well with Ashbourne’s focus on self-reliance and developing independent learners with effective study and research skills.

-Other extra-curricular programmes have become “mainstays” of the College and are an important and significant part of life at the College of those who participate:
+Other extra-curricular programmes have become ‘mainstays’ of the College and are an important and significant part of life at the College of those who participate.

 Ashbourne has taken a group of up to 30 students to a major European city every February half-term since 1990.
 The trip is an extremely popular cultural experience and like the Revue, a highlight of their time at Ashbourne for all who participate.

 End of year awards evening

 Ashbourne invites its leavers to celebrate their success and an enjoyable one or two years with us with dinner and dance ceremony at a five-star hotel in Kensington.

 A weekly seminar exploring common themes amongst the humanities subjects as well as studying and examining elements of modern culture from the perspective of philosophers and thinkers.